 These emerging notions - synthesis, data access, and collaboration - made the timing ripe for an approach that could integrate data, theories, and methods to deepen our understanding of the natural world.

 These notions informed the eventual concrete idea put forth by the National Science Foundation (NSF), which solicited proposals for an institution to host a first-of-its-kind ecological synthesis research center.
 The University of California Santa Barbara submitted a bid and received the award, and in 1995 the National Center for Ecological Analysis and Synthesis (NCEAS) was born.
+(Check out the original press release.)

 Traditional scientific practices had typically consisted of solitary lab or fieldwork, and researchers were often protective of their data.
 The establishment of NCEAS radically altered these practices by promoting collaborative research that relied on sharing and re-using data, paving the way for modern ideas about open science and data stewardship ethics.